wamimi/Nelly-Njeri/README.md

 - 🌱 Currently feeding my Rust obsession by Learning and showing up consistently.
 - 💞️ I am also tinkering with Solana and EVM development
 - I'm constantly learning and building.
 Keep an eye on this space for future projects!
-- I will be a skilled talented dev - lets work on the skil issues first while learning and empowering others!!!
+- I will be a skilled talented dev - lets work on the skill issues first while learning and empowering others!!!

 <!---
 Nelly-Njeri/Nelly-Njeri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.